collective/collective.trustedimports/collective/trustedimports/soap.rst

 >>> teval("from zeep import Client;return Client('https://www.w3schools.com/Xml/tempconvert.asmx?WSDL')")
 Traceback (most recent call last):
 ...
-ValueError: URL https://www.w3schools.com/Xml/tempconvert.asmx?WSDL is not allowed to be accessed
+ValueError: URL https://www.w3schools.com/Xml/tempconvert.asmx?WSDL is not allowed to be accessed.
+URL is in the blacklist

 We cann't open connection to URL wildcard in blacklist

 >>> teval("from zeep import Client;return Client('http://www.dneonline.com/calculator.asmx?WSDL')")
 Traceback (most recent call last):
 ...
-ValueError: URL http://www.dneonline.com/calculator.asmx?WSDL is not allowed to be accessed
+ValueError: URL http://www.dneonline.com/calculator.asmx?WSDL is not allowed to be accessed.
+URL is in the blacklist

 However, we can open a connection to a URL not in the blacklist